Erasmo Castellanos Quinto: Published works

 The work to which Castellanos Quinto devoted his life was—as already mentioned— great literature study and teaching, so his printed work was limited, although this doesn't diminish its literary value.
 This is what has survived:

 Del fondo del abra (From the bottom of the opening).
-Lyrical poems, published in Mexico in 1919 by Castellanos Quinto himself, who, in the prologue to the original edition, written by the humanist Luis G. Betancourt, Latin literature professor at the Advanced Studies School of the National University of Mexico (later Autonomous) says Castellanos Quinto published his youth poems book forced by his friends, because otherwise the teacher would never have made them known.
+Lyrical poems, published in Mexico in 1919 by Castellanos Quinto himself.
+In the prologue to the original edition, written by the humanist Luis G. Betancourt, a Latin literature professor at the Advanced Studies School of the National University of Mexico (later Autonomous), it says Castellanos Quinto published his book of youth poems, forced by his friends, because otherwise the teacher would never have made them known.
 In the colophon, which the master Castellanos wrote in Latin, he says "Typis editus ac perfectus apud auctorem.
 VIII Id.
 APR.
 Anno Dni.
 MCMXIX.
 Carmen Foncerrada exornavit."
-That in English means: " Printed, published, and completed by the author.
+That in English means: "Printed, published, and completed by the author.
 April 8, Lord's year 1919.
 Carmen Foncerrada decorated it."
-Leaving it on record that -as it was- the printing, outside of everything common or customary that is to give it to a printing house or a publishing house, was done by himself (at home with some of his students help) with extreme care and quality in a manual printing press, with very beautiful titles and vignettes made by -as has been said- the artist Foncerrada, producing a true bibliographic gem, to which the professor Milton Alexander Buchanan, of the Italian and Spanish Department at University of Toronto, to whom professor Castellanos gave a copy with autograph dedication (currently in the Robarts Library reserved collection of that University) labeled that volume with its ex libris that says: "Keep as a precious jewel" for its literary content and unique and artistic edition.
+This leaves on record that the printing, outside of everything common or customary, which is to give it to a printing house or a publishing house, was done by himself (at home with some of his students' help) with extreme care and quality on a manual printing press, with very beautiful titles and vignettes made by the artist Foncerrada, producing a true bibliographic gem.
+Professor Milton Alexander Buchanan, of the Italian and Spanish Department at the University of Toronto, to whom professor Castellanos gave a copy with an autograph dedication (currently in the Robarts Library reserved collection of that University), labeled that volume with his ex libris that says: "Keep as a precious jewel" for its literary content and unique and artistic edition.
 A fragment of a poem is transcribed from this book: